patrickbryant/patrickbryant.github.io/_pages/cv.md

 * Commissioning and Validation
   * Developed a suite of resting tools for bit level emulation and functional simulation of various firmware components.
   * A primary developer of AUX online monitoring software enabling rapid problem diagnosis and replication in simulation environments.
-  * Developed the board checkout and validation procedure for production and led several undegraduate and graduate students to qualify boards.
+  * Developed the board checkout and validation procedure for production and led several undergraduate and graduate students to qualify boards.
 * Integration with ATLAS
   * Lead AUX installation and integration with ATLAS.
   * Advised two graduate students on firmware design, testing and integration at CERN.